 Behaviour

 Our timetable is set up to provide opportunities to break down the typical ‘teacher-student’ barriers.
-Staff use humour to ensure the students feel relaxed in their environment.
-Students are encouraged to also develop their sense of humour with staff in a friendly but respectful environment.
-This helps to build the students sense of belonging.
+Staff work on communication and interaction strategies to ensure the students feel relaxed in their environment.
+Students are encouraged to also develop their own communication and interaction skills with staff and each other in a friendly but respectful environment.
+This helps to build the students’ sense of belonging.

 All of this supports the child’s emotional literacy and their attitude to school.